Hussain Shah

-Syed Hussain Shah (born August 14, 1964) is a retired Pakistani boxer from Lyari, Karachi Pakistan, who won the bronze medal in the Middleweight division (71–75 kg) at the 1988 Summer Olympics in Seoul, South Korea.
-This was the country's first and only Olympic boxing medal to date.
-He was the second Pakistani to win an individual medal at the Olympic Games.
+Syed Hussain Shah (born August 14, 1964) is a retired Pakistani boxer from Lyari, Karachi, who won the bronze medal in the Middleweight division (71–75 kg) at the 1988 Seoul Olympics.
+Hussain Shah was South Asia's first and only Olympic boxing medalist for 20 years until Vijender Singh of India matched his feat in 2008.
+He also remains Pakistan's first and only Olympic boxing medalist.
+Shah was the second Pakistani to win an individual Olympic medal.
 The only other Pakistanis to ever win individual Olympic medals are the wrestler Muhammad Bashir, who won a bronze medal at the 1960 Summer Olympics, and Arshad Nadeem, who won gold medal in Javelin throw at the 2024 Summer Olympics.

 Early life

 Shah was born in Lyari, Karachi.
-As a child Shah used to live on streets due to being homeless, he used to work as a labourer to earn money.
-Shah trained himself for boxing on the streets using garbage bags as a replacement for punching bags.
+As a child Shah lived on the streets due to being homeless, and worked as a labourer to earn money.
+Shah trained himself for boxing on the streets, using garbage bags as makeshift punching bags.